 The first step is to understand whether the footwear business is generating any synergies with the football business.
 (Note: we focus on operational syenrgies; you may also want to check for financial synergies).
 The following two thought experiments may help.
 First, imagine that starting today, the two businesses would be moved into separate ownership and would operated compeletely independently, with no communication or exchange of any kind between the two.
 How would the value of the busineses be affected?
 If there are indeed synergies between the two businesses, then the effect of such a spearation should be an adverse one.
 Second, imagine that the ownership of the businesses would still be separated, but the business would be allowed to collaborate.
 In other words, if there are synergies, would those be best exploited under separate or common ownership?

-To make sure that you are considering all the possible ways in which synergies might exist between the businesses, you may find it useful to use the 4C’s approach outlined in Chapter 2.
-Recall from Chapter 2 that operational synergies come in four types: Consolidiation, Combination, Customization, and Connection.
+To make sure that you are considering all the possible ways in which synergies might exist between the businesses, you may find it useful to use the 4C’s approach outlined in Section 2.
+Recall from Section 2 that operational synergies come in four types: Consolidiation, Combination, Customization, and Connection.
 Further, these operational synergies derive from the value chain (and its underlying resources).
 So you could begin by drawing the value chain of the footwear business and that of the football business to make an assessment of the presence or absence of these different types of synergies.

 You could also get some benchmarking data to compare how your footwear business is doing compared to other stand-alone footwear businesses or those that are part of a larger corporate portfolio.
 But please note that you may still be passing the synergy test between football and footwear businesses even if the footwear business is doing poorly compared to its standalone peers.